redhat-developer/vscode-didact/docs/how-to-use-didact.md

 ![Didact Window image with Command Palette Example](./images/didact-view-command-palette-example.png "Didact Window with Command Palette Example")

-This window tells us a few things… From inside of VS Code, not via an external web browser hosting the Getting Started Guide at the VS Code Documentation site (https://code.visualstudio.com/docs/getstarted/userinterface), you have access to:
+This window tells us a few things… From inside of VS Code, not via an external web browser hosting the [Getting Started Guide at the VS Code Documentation site](https://code.visualstudio.com/docs/getstarted/userinterface), you have access to:

 * a bit of text that explains what the Command Palette is used for and how to access it
 * and a simple link that opens the palette with a click, showing you what happens when you hit the right series of keys (Ctrl+Shift+P).